1. What is Chuseok? The meaning of Korean Mid-Autumn Festival

 4.3.
 Toranguk Taro Soup

 A Chuseok holiday cannot be complete without Toranguk taro soup.
 The preparation is very simple: after peeling the taro and rubbing it with salt to remove the slime, the cook simmers the taro for many hours with beef tendons (or beef brisket).
-The finished product is hot Toranguk with a sweet broth, soft taro and beef, helping everyone warm up quickly.
+The finished product is hot Toranguk with sweet broth, tender taro and beef, helping everyone warm up quickly.

 5. Indispensable activities during the Korean Mid-Autumn Festival

 5.1.
-Botanicals and grave cleaning
+Botanicals and grave sweeping

 5.2.
 Ancestral worship ceremony